 Take the short transfer to Gubeikou to begin the hike back to Jinshanling.
 One of the most wild and scenic section-to-section hikes of the Great Wall, your path will traverse ancient and rugged landscapes, only going off-wall briefly to navigate around a Chinese military base.
 After approximately six hours of hiking, you’ll return to Beijing where the rest of the day is at leisure.
 (B,L)

-Enjoy a morning at leisure.
-Ride the bullet train to Xian, the ancient former capital.
-Explore the narrow and twisting streets of the Muslim Quarter.
-Sample the delicious, freshly cooked snacks and gain an insight into the city’s fascinating culture and significance as the start of the Silk Road.
+Fly to Xian, the ancient former capital.
+Explore the narrow and winding streets of the Muslim Quarter, which are lined with Islamic food stalls and gain an insight into the city's fascinating culture and significance as the start of the Silk Road.
 (B,L)

 Housed in three immense hangars, the ranks of the Terracotta Army stand sentinel in their subterranean necropolis, constructed to protect China’s first Emperor in the afterlife.
 Gaze over the ranks of warriors and horses, each one unique, whilst your guide introduces you to these life-like soldiers’ fascinating story.
 Continue to the ancient city wall for a cycle on the fortifications surrounding the heart of the city.
 Tonight, dine on Xian’s traditional and delicious dumplings.
 (B,L,D)